 Under IFRS, debts owed to credit institutions are held at amortised cost less impairment.
-On the Solvency II balance sheet bank loans are valued at fair value, excluding changes in own credit.
-This gives rise to a valuation difference of £264m (2019: £229m) between Solvency II and IFRS.
+On the Solvency II balance sheet bank loans are valued at fair value, excluding changes in own credit risk.
+This gives rise to a valuation difference of £195m (2020: £264m) between Solvency II and IFRS.